Last updated 4th June, 2025

 For example, a solid oak wardrobe may cost between £600 and £800 in supply costs, while a walnut wardrobe will likely cost around £200 to £400.

-The labour cost of this job will largely depend on where you live in the UK.
-Labourers charge varying rates in different parts of the country.
+The labour cost of this job will largely depend on where you live in the UK, as areas such as London and the South East of England, contractors tend to charge higher rates than the national average.

 How accessible the room is can also influence the labour cost.
 The easier it is for a labourer to carry materials and equipment to the room, the sooner the job can be complete and the cheaper the final labour cost will be.

-In this section, we will layout the steps involved in a fitted wardrobe installation.
+In this section, we will lay out the steps involved in a fitted wardrobe installation.

 Fitted wardrobes are a fantastic way to increase space in a bedroom.
 While you can move around free-standing wardrobes, they do take up quite a lot of space compared to fitted wardrobes.

-As a result, plenty of people find it worth their while investing their time and money in a fitted wardrobe instalment.
+As a result, plenty of people find it worth their while investing their time and money in a fitted wardrobe installation.
 With decent DIY capabilities and a certain level of patience, you may be able to pull off the installation by yourself.

 With that being said, hiring a professional to perform the job will save you time and more than likely they’ll be able to complete the job with greater accuracy.

-There are plenty of wardrobe styles you could go with ranging from cheap MDF and melamine faced boards wardrobes to customisable real wood varnished wardrobes.
-Conventional wardrobes tend to be available with an in-built chest of drawers and long mirrors.
+There are plenty of fitted wardrobe products to choose from, each with their own capacity and appearance - from cheap MDF and melamine faced boards wardrobes to customised real wood varnished wardrobes.

 If you are looking for a more modern look, you might prefer a sliding door fitted wardrobe.